 Sony A6300 versus Canon 6D Mark II

 The Sony Alpha A6300 and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and June 2017.
 The A6300 is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
-The cameras are based on an APS-C (A6300) and a full frame sensor.
+The cameras are based on an APS-C (A6300) and a full frame (6D Mark II) sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A6300 and the Canon 6D Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably larger (99 percent) than the Sony A6300.
 Moreover, the 6D Mark II is substantially heavier (89 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.